codio/site/source/docs/boxes/clone.html.md

 Subscribers can allow their box to be clonable when users Fork their Project.

 The default Forking behaviour is to only fork and clone the project data - the files and directories within the `workspace` directory.
-As a project owner, you can allow the entire Box to be cloned aswell.
+As a project owner, you can allow the entire Box to be cloned as well.
 This provides even more power to collaborate and a great way to share, and allow others to get started quickly without needing to install Box Parts and configure the Box.

 ##How to enable your box for cloning